mikiBgu/CGAssignment1/README.md

 1. Open the CMD/Terminal

-2. Navigate to the project folder using "cd" commands
+2. Navigate to the project folder using `cd` commands

 3. Run the command:
    ```